Editor’s note: This blog post was last updated on March 1, 2021.

 In fact, according to GitHub, Python is number one on the list of the top machine learning languages on their site.
 Python is often used for data mining and data analysis and supports the implementation of a wide range of machine learning models and algorithms.

 Supported algorithms in Python include classification, regression, clustering, and dimensionality reduction.
 Though Python is the leading language in machine learning, there are several others that are very popular.
-Because some ML applications use models written in different languages, frameworks like Algorithmia’s serverless microservices architecture comes into play to allow models to be built in multiple languages and seamlessly pipelined together.
+Because some ML applications use models written in different languages, tools like machine learning operations (MLOps) can be particularly helpful.

 Machine learning can provide value to consumers as well as to enterprises.
 An enterprise can gain insights into its competitive landscape and customer loyalty and forecast sales or demand in real time with machine learning.